matbrgz/guarahooks/CONTRIBUTING.md

     type: 'registry:hook',
     title: 'UseExampleHook',
     description:
-      'An hook to explain in step-by-step how to add a hook to GuaraHooks.',
+      'An hook to explain in step-by-step how to add a hook to guarahooks.',
     files: [
       {
         path: 'registry/hooks/use-example-hook.tsx',